GhostDog98/VulnerableRouterScanner/README.md

 Please see the "Releases" tab for .apk pre-compiled versions of this app.

-If you want to compile this app yourself, please see the /Source/ directory, then drag the folder inside into your AndroidStudioProjects folder.
+If you want to compile this app yourself, please see the /Source/ directory, then, after unzipping, drag the folder inside into your AndroidStudioProjects folder.
 (C:/Users/[username]/AndroidStudioProjects/ for me)

 ## License
 This project is licensed under the CC BY-NC-SA 4.0 license.
 A human readible copy of that license is avalible [here](https://creativecommons.org/licenses/by-nc-sa/4.0/), although I will shortly sum it up below.